 Linda Acredolo and Susan Goodwyn (1990).
 The significance of symbolic gesturing for understanding language development.
 In R. Vasta (Ed.), Annals of Child Development (Vol. 7, pp. 1-42).
 London: Jessica Kingsley Publishers.
 Readily Available in Libraries.

 This invited chapter provided an opportunity for us to review the role that symbolic gestures, including formal sign language systems such as ASL, seem to play in the development of verbal language in hearing children.
 We describe many classic case studies (e.g., Holmes & Holmes, 1980 and Prinz & Prinz, 1979) in addition to our own work and identify common denominators among them.
 The final discussion addresses the question of whether certain early milestones of language development (e.g., first true symbol, first two symbol combinations) are more easily achieved in the gestural than in the verbal modality.

 Susan Goodwyn and Linda Acredolo, (1993).
 Symbolic gesture versus word: Is there a modality advantage for onset of symbol use?
 Child Development, 64, 688-701.
-Readily Available in Libraries.
+Readily Available in Libraries or online.

 The results reported in this article represent some of the earliest findings from our NIH-sponsored longitudinal study of the impact of purposefully encouraging babies to use symbolic gestures.
 The goal was to shed light on a hotly debated topic: the degree to which gestural symbols represent an easier entrée into symbolic communication.

 Linda Acredolo, L. P., & Goodwyn, S.W.
 (1997).
 Furthering our understanding of what humans understand, Human Development, 40, 25-31.
 Readily Available in Libraries.